Cannabis (Marijuana) FAQs

 No. SMMC Chapter 5.54 prohibits any commercial cannabis operation, use and/or activity in all zones within the City’s jurisdictional limits, including the following:

 - Commercial cultivation, possession, manufacture, distribution, processing, storing, laboratory testing, packaging, labeling, transportation, delivery or retail, wholesale or other sale of cannabis and/or cannabis products

 - All business and/or operations activities and uses associated with commercial cannabis

 No permit, license or other entitlement or authorization, whether conditional or otherwise, will be issued by the City for the establishment of such operations, uses and/or activities.

-Are businesses permitted to sell cannabidiol (CBD) or CBD products in San Marcos?
+Are businesses permitted to engage in commercial cannabis operations relating to cannabidiol (CBD) or CBD/hemp products in San Marcos?

 Who do I contact if I have further questions?

 Contact the Planning Division at firstname.lastname@example.org or (760) 744-1050, Ext.
 3204.